How to see the Norwegian capital without spending a fortune

 - Budget alternatives to hotels

-This is a short travel guide focused on budget travel and as such is priced at just $2.99 from Amazon.com, and also available in all other Amazon stores worldwide.
+This is a short travel guide focused on budget travel and as such is priced from just $3.99 at Amazon.com.
+It is also available from all other global Amazon stores.

 Most international travellers begin their journey in Norway at Oslo’s Gardermoen airport, coded OSL.
 Avoid the expensive flytoget (Airport Express Train) and choose the local NSB commuter trains instead.
-They do take a little longer to reach Oslo but for almost half the price, it’s a no-brainer and something many locals do.
+They take just 5-10 minutes longer to reach Oslo but for almost half the price.
+It’s a no-brainer and something many locals do.